It Began So Innocently

 Sharing the Love

-I look forward meeting you and sharing with you everything that astrology has to offer!
+I look forward meeting you and sharing with you everything that I know about astrology so far.
+Stay tuned for the next chapter in the love affair!